RaineyMisty/PittCS1652-Project2-RaineyMisty/README.md

   - Server responded with an ACK, then sent its own FIN
   - Peer replied with the final ACK
   - Server transitioned to `CLOSED` state upon receiving the final ACK
-  - Repeated FINs from peer are gracefully ignored (with log message indicating "connection not found" — which is expected and correct)
+  - Repeated FINs from peer are gracefully ignored

 #### Project Structure